 Slow growth may also indicate your plant is ready for a new pot.
 Inspect its roots to confirm, and only move it to a larger pot if you can see roots along the outside and bottom of the soil.

 Philodendron Moonlight is a quirky plant, and its young leaves often appear deformed.
 They’ll eventually even out, though.
 In some cases, however, leaves that don’t look quite right can indicate an issue.

-Other reasons for deformed, curling, or unfurling leaves lie in the light and humidity.
-Make sure your Moonlight philodendron is getting enough light and humidity.
+Other reasons for deformed, curling, or unfurling leaves could be due to light and humidity.
+Make sure your Moonlight philodendron is getting enough of both.

 In some cases, it might be ready for a prune.
 Pruning can reshape your plant and inspire new growth.
 Be sure to propagate any bits you remove!